A Campus-Wide Commitment to Student Success

 Predicting Student Success

-In the search for a solution, FIU found DataRobot’s cloud-based augmented intelligence and ML platform would cut modeling time, enable more customized predictions, and reduce costs over on-premise options.
+In the search for a solution, FIU found the DataRobot AI Platform would cut modeling time, enable more customized predictions, and reduce costs over on-premise options.

 “The best part about DataRobot is that the model is developed on our data,” Perez said.
 “So it can be customized to how our students actually perform rather than trying to piggyback off of other models that were developed for other institutions.”